 Refusing to adhere to the consumerist pop standards, she layers her experimental beats with raw vocals and emotional melodies, and uses music as a therapeutic tool, and as a means to connect with others.
-More recently, over the past few years LUXI has been creating computer based games and experiences that go along with her albums.
-Her discography spans over the past decade or so with 11 currently available albums and a handful of singles.
+More recently, over the past few years LUXI has been creating PC games and virtual experiences that accompany her albums.
+She is planning on releasing a new album in 2023, "Blooming After a Cold Dark Night."

 "LUXI has been gracing Milwaukee music venues with her brooding, whimsical electronica output since she—aka Alexandre Maxine Hill—released 2013’s W∆VES.
 That impressive debut gave way to a steady stream of atmospheric albums, ethereal EPs, and scintillating singles in five years that followed.
 The most notable output in LUXI’s rapidly-growing and ever-evolving catalog to this point is last year’s Geometric Universe.
 Though Hill claims the LP—which cracked the top 15 of our best Milwaukee albums list last year—is “a culmination of several months of evolution and discovery,” the music video for the record’s single was the result of a single-night shoot during a recent tour." -- Tyler Maas via Milwaukee Record (2018)